Cristian5tarellas/Wargames/Leviathan/Levels/Leviathan5.md

 ## 🔍 Exploration

 We begin by inspecting the current directory.
-Checking the binary founded with SUID permissions.
+We find an executable with SUID permissions:

 ```bash
 leviathan5@gibson:~$ ls